Whether you're a start-up or an established brand, we have a range of services for you to choose from

 If you’re not sure where your business is best placed to benefit get in touch via the details below and we’ll help scope this out with you.

-The projects above are receiving funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The Ministry of Housing, Communities and Local Government is the Managing Authority for European Regional Development Fund.
-Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
+The projects above are receiving funding from the England European Regional Development Fund and European Social Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The Ministry of Housing, Communities and Local Government is the Managing Authority for European Regional Development Fund and the Department for Work and Pensions is the Managing Authority for the European Social Fund.
+Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations and the European Social Fund helps to support individuals to access training and education.
 For more information visit https://www.gov.uk/european-growth-funding.

 Need more information?